 Urethritis is infection of the urethra, the tube that carries urine from the bladder out of the body.

-In both men and women, there is usually pain with urination and a frequent, urgent need to urinate.
+In both men and women, there is usually pain during urination and a frequent, urgent need to urinate.
 Sometimes people have no symptoms.
 In men, when gonorrhea or chlamydia is the cause, there is usually a discharge from the urethra.
-The discharge is often yellowish green when the gonococcal organism is involved and may be clear when other organisms are involved.
+The discharge is often yellowish green and thick when the gonococcal organism is involved and may be clear and thinner when other organisms are involved.
 In women, discharge is less common.

-Other disorders that cause pain with urination include bladder infection and vaginitis.
-In vaginitis, urination may cause pain because urine, which is acidic, irritates the inflamed vulva and lining of the vagina.
+Other disorders that cause pain during urination include bladder infection and vaginitis (inflammation of the vagina).

 Doctors can usually make a diagnosis of urethritis based on the symptoms and examination.
 A sample of the discharge, if present, is collected by inserting a soft-tipped swab into the end of the urethra.
 The urethral swab is then sent to a laboratory for analysis so that the infecting organism can be identified.

 Sexually transmitted diseases that cause urethritis may be prevented by using a condom.